 For more than 40 years, the handbell and chime choirs of St. John’s have been ringing for services and special events.
-Under the direction of Carolyn Martin, players of all ages have the opportunity to learn to read music, to play a unique instrument, and to be part of a music ensemble, and to have a little fun as a group along the way.
+Under the direction of Carolyn Martin, players of all ages have the opportunity to learn to read music and play a unique instrument, to gain confidence being a part of a music ensemble, and to have a little fun as a group along the way.

 The initial three octaves of English Handbells made by Schulmerich were donated in memory of Shirley Ingram by her family.
 We completed five octaves through donations and fund raising.
 We have also been able to purchase three duplicate octaves and four and a half octaves of Malmark handchimes.